 Medicare Plans in California

-Part A is premium-free if you worked, but you will have to pay a monthly premium of $148.50 for Part B in 2021.
+Part A is premium-free for most people, but you will have to pay a monthly premium of $170.10 for Part B in 2022.
 This premium can be higher depending on your level of income.

 There are also many Medicare Advantage options available.
-In 2021, there are 424 plans in California, with an average monthly premium of $19.94.
+There were 424 plans in California in 2021, with an average monthly premium of $19.94.